joaomlourenco/novathesis/README.md

 NOTE: see the file `changelog.txt` for the complete listing of changes.

+*2016-02-22 — Version 3.1.1 — NOVA IMS improved*
++ Added support for NOVA IMS (new PhD tempalte)
++ Added support for local (per school) "spine.clo" files.
+The main one is only used in no local version of the file is supplied.
++ Added support for "back cover" and "book spine" images in defaults.clo
++ Now using an altrnative "spine.clo" (thanks to Tomás Monteiro <monteiro.tomas@gmail.com>)
++ Minor fixes for NOVA IMS

 *2016-01-07 — Version 3.1.0 — NOVA IMS*
 + Added support for NOVA IMS